MonashNovaRover/nova_setup/README.md

 ### nova-dev-base
 An Ubuntu system with some general dependencies.
 Includes python, C++, vim, nano, and a user called nova-dev with sudo priveleges.
-Has access to a nova_ws folder on the host, and has access to the host's SSH info for using git.
+Has access to a nova_ws folder on the host for sharing source code with the host, and has access to the host's SSH info for using git.

 ### nova-dev-ros2
 A complete Ubuntu Nova development environment.